anasm20/Fingerprint-Matching/README.md

 # Dokumentation für Fingerprint-Matching-Programm

-### The new version is developed by me but the original code is from https://github.com/aasthac67/Fingerprint-Matching
+### The new version is developed by anasm20 but the original code is from https://github.com/aasthac67/Fingerprint-Matching

 ## Powered by SCHEUNENTOR